adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-11-the-ultimate-guide-to-hugo-sections.md

   - Resources
 author: bryce-wray
 ---
-Because URLs ideally [should never change](https://www.w3.org/Provider/Style/URI){: target="_blank" rel="noopener noreferrer"}, one of the critical steps in your early planning for a website project must be to decide on the site’s structure.
+Because URLs ideally [should never change](https://www.w3.org/Provider/Style/URI), one of the critical steps in your early planning for a website project must be to decide on the site’s structure.
 Additionally, if you’re converting an existing website to a different platform, you must make such decisions while also respecting the site’s current URLs.
 Sure, redirects are possible if needed, but their use should be a last resort.

-The good news is that, if you use the [Hugo](https://gohugo.io/)&nbsp;[static site generator](https://jamstack.org/generators/){: target="_blank" rel="noopener noreferrer"} (SSG), you’re the boss with a capital *B* when it comes to how you arrange a website.
+The good news is that, if you use the [Hugo](https://gohugo.io/) [static site generator](https://jamstack.org/generators/) (SSG), you’re the boss with a capital *B* when it comes to how you arrange a website.

 A possibly challenging aspect to such power is that, first, you need to wrap your brain around Hugo’s concept of *sections*.
 Helping you do that is the purpose of this article.